-Overview: This page contains the latest international trade data for Belarus, including service trade data, and tariffs.
-In 2018 Belarus was the number 78 economy in the world in terms of GDP (current US$), the number 65 in total exports, the number 62 in total imports, and the number 35 most complex economy according to the Economic Complexity Index (ECI).
-In 2018, Belarus exported $33.2B and imported $35.8B, resulting in a negative trade balance of -$2.63B.
-In 2018, Belarus's exports per capita were $3.5k and its imports per capita were $3.78k.
+Overview In 2021, Belarus was the number 72 economy in the world in terms of GDP (current US$), the number 65 in total exports, the number 62 in total imports, the number 83 economy in terms of GDP per capita (current US$) and the number 33 most complex economy according to the Economic Complexity Index (ECI) .

 In 2021, Belarus exported a total of $34.6B, making it the number 65 exporter in the world.
 During the last five reported years the exports of Belarus have changed by $11.6B from $23.1B in 2016 to $34.6B in 2021.